Schools with the most FCS football national championships | NCAA.com

 - Jim Tressel (Youngstown State) and Chris Klieman (North Dakota State) are tied for the most championship wins among head coaches in FCS history at four apiece.
 Klieman matched Tressel in 2018 before leaving to coach Kansas State in the FBS.
 Craig Bohl (North Dakota State), Jerry Moore (Appalachian State) and Erk Russell (Georgia Southern) all won three championships as head coach.

-- Georgia Southern (6-2) has the most all-time championship game appearances at eight.
-North Dakota State (7-0), Youngstown State (4-3) and Montana (2-5) follow, having been to the finals seven times each.
+- North Dakota State (8-0) and Georgia Southern (6-2) have the most all-time championship game appearances at eight.
+Youngstown State (4-3) and Montana (2-5) follow, having been to the finals seven times each.

 - Thirty-four different programs have appeared in the FCS national championship game.
 Only two schools — McNeese and Sam Houston State — have reached that level twice without a trophy to show for it.